Want to make money blogging?

 Perks of the Course

 There are all kinds of perks in getting membership to The Business of Travel Blogging course.
-For example, you’ll get access to premium WordPress themes (for free!), monthly webinars, access to a private Facebook group, and even tech support(!), as well as discounts and referrals and various other membership benefits.
+For example, you’ll get a live monthly Q&A session with Matt, access to a private Facebook group (which I’ve been a member of since 2016 and I can attest to its value), and even tech support(!), as well as discounts and referrals and various other membership benefits.

-The course itself is designed to take three months to go through.
+The course itself is designed to take 10 weeks to go through.
 I believe you can take it at your pace, but that gives you an idea of just how much content there is in there.
-In all, there are 28 lessons covering topics from basic to advanced.
+In all, there are 30 lessons covering topics from basic to advanced.

 I really appreciated some of the homework assignments in the lessons.
 This is a great way to hold yourself accountable to the learning process and to translate book knowledge into your own blogging aspirations.
 What really impressed me was that Matt invites you to send some of the homework assignments to him for feedback.
 Don’t worry, it’s not about getting grades or passing/failing – it’s about getting personal feedback from an expert.
 Again – I wish I had this kind of support available when I didn’t even know what I didn’t know, and had nobody to ask.

 There are 10 units in the course, each with an assortment of lessons to help you on your way.
 Here’s a brief summary of each of the units:

 This giant unit covers a TON of information, including picking your blog’s name, setting up a domain/hosting/SSL, getting WordPress and email set up, picking/installing a theme, setting up analytics, managing WordPress and plugins, keeping your site running fast, editing code, and SEO.
 It’s epic.